crazyplayer303/Farm-gps/README.md

 The application will create a local SQLite database file `farms.db` if it does not already exist.
 By default the server listens on `http://localhost:5000/`.
 Opening that URL in a browser will display `avocadoFarms.html`.
+Run `python seed_data.py` once to populate the database with sample farms.

 You can also open the HTML page directly without running the server by opening `avocadoFarms.html` in a web browser, but the API to store farms will only be